Exploring the Challenge and Value of Deep Learning in Automated Skin Disease Diagnosis: Introduction

 \section{Introduction}

-As one of the most critical cancers all over the world, skin cancer has an increasing tendency in its incidence over the years \cite{Pathan}.
+As a major global health burden, skin cancer has seen a steady rise in incidence rates in recent years \cite{Pathan}.
 Based on surveys, nearly 108,420 new cases of skin cancer were diagnosed in the United States in 2020 \cite{R. L. Siegel}, while there are about 97,610 new cases confirmed, with 7,990 deaths estimated in 2022 \cite{M. L. Hedberg}.
 Skin cancer is a rapidly growing disease characterized by the abnormal and uncontrolled proliferation of skin cells, primarily caused by prolonged exposure to ultraviolet (UV) radiation from the sun.
 If left untreated, these cancerous cells may invade deeper tissues and spread to other parts of the body, leading to severe complications.
-This disease is broadly categorized into two main types that is, melanoma and non-melanoma skin cancer.
+This disease is broadly categorized into two main types: melanoma and non-melanoma skin cancer.
 Melanoma is the most aggressive and life-threatening form of skin cancer.
 It often appears as a dark, irregularly shaped spot on the skin, which may develop from a pre-existing mole or arise as a new lesion.
 Non-melanoma skin cancers are more common but generally less aggressive than melanoma.
 These cancers typically present as persistent lesions, scaly patches, or nodules on sun-exposed areas of the skin \cite{M. Q. Khan}.
 In addition, skin cancer is also typically categorized into two distinct forms: benign and malignant.
 As a lethal malignancy, skin cancer mainly encompasses 7 types: actinic keratoses (AKIEC), basal cell carcinoma (BCC), benign keratosis-like lesion (BKL), dermatofibroma (DF), melanoma (MEL), melanocytic nevi (NV), and vascular lesion (VASC), all of which can cause serious health risks \cite{U. Leiter}.

 Early diagnosis of skin cancer plays a critical role in reducing mortality rates and improving patient outcomes.
 When skin cancer is identified at an early stage, it can typically be treated effectively through essential excision, a relatively simple surgical procedure with high success rates \cite{K. G. Lewis}.
 Early detection not only minimizes the need for aggressive interventions but also significantly lowers the risk of metastasis, thereby improving prognosis and overall survival rates.
 Conversely, delayed diagnosis of skin cancer, particularly malignant melanoma, is associated with a dramatically increased risk of mortality.
 Patients diagnosed at an advanced stage face an over 80$\%$ likelihood of death due to the aggressive nature of metastatic melanoma.
 Once the cancer has penetrated deeper layers of the skin and spread to lymph nodes or distant organs, treatment options become significantly more complex and less effective.
 Late-stage management often necessitates extensive surgical excision, systemic chemotherapy, immunotherapy, or radiation therapy, all of which can lead to substantial physical and financial burdens \cite{C. M. Balch}.
 Therefore, early recognition and diagnosis of skin cancer are paramount in mitigating disease progression, reducing mortality risk, and alleviating the social and economic impact of advanced cancer care.
 Comprehensive efforts from individuals, healthcare professionals, and public health organizations are essential in facilitating early intervention and improving overall patient outcomes.